LLNL/Silo/docs/Chapter2-Section4.md

 1|In addition to true external faces, include faces on material boundaries between zones.
 Faces get generated for both zones sharing a common face.
 This setting should not be used with meshes that contain mixed material zones.
 If this setting is used with meshes with mixed material zones, all faces which border a mixed material zone will be include.
 The matlist parameter must be provided.

-For a description of how to nodes for the allowed shares are enumerated, see “DBPutUcdmesh” on page 2-101.
+For a description of how to nodes for the allowed shares are enumerated, see "DBPutUcdmesh" on page 2-101.

 ### `DBCalcExternalFacelist2()` - Calculate an external facelist for a UCD mesh containing ghost zones.